 Essentially, you are exchanging equity for this person’s ability to reassure investors that you know how to do what you say you’re going to do.
 Because your tech co-founder has a stake in the profits, they also have a vested interest in making sure you succeed.

-A tech partner is a little different, in that a partnership is more of an outsourcing situation.
+A technology partner is a little different, in that a partnership is more of an outsourcing situation.
 It’s more of a total package than what you would normally get from a contractor because they’re thinking about all of your business’ needs throughout the entire development process.
 The ideal tech partner helps you build something scalable that grows with your startup.

 Finding the Right Technical Co-Founder for Your Startup